santileortiz/keyboard_layout/README.md

 so this is what I have guessed from reading about them).
 This is also the case if for example we wanted to provide some kind of predictive text input method like the one provided on phones now a days.
-The point here is we can't know what the user wants to translate their keypresses, we need to provide an interface to them (usually a bubble with options), and then wait for them to choose so we can now translate them.
+The point here is we can't know what the user wants to translate their key presses, we need to provide an interface to them (usually a bubble with options), and then wait for them to choose so we can now translate them.